Skip to main content

 Data Security

-DHI recognizes that protecting data is fundamental to maintaining the trust of our customers and candidates.
-All data that flows across our network is secured at every level including while at rest and in motion.
-We utilize tools and techniques to monitor our platform for anomalies and engage our security incident response process to take further action.
+DHI is committed to safeguarding data as a cornerstone of maintaining trust with our customers and candidates.
+We secure all data that flows through our network at every stage—from transmission to storage—utilizing advanced tools and techniques to monitor for anomalies and activate our security incident response when necessary.

 Metrics for this reporting period: